-However, almost eight percent (7.8%) of the respondents said they have never heard of STIs, this was probably because they were not informed.
-Comparing the results from the knowledge of STIs (87.4%) and HIV/AIDS (90.7%), it is obvious that more of the respondents have knowledge about HIV/AIDS than they do about the STIs.
+However, almost eight percent (7.8%) (Table 2) of the respondents said they have never heard of STIs.
+This was probably because they were not well informed.
+The result obtained from this study is lower than that (100%) reported by a similar study in Benin City, Nigeria [16].
+This was probably because some of the types and names of STIs were translated into their local language.
+The result is also lower than those from a similar study in Wuhan, China, and in Abeokuta, Nigeria, which reported knowledge level of 99% and 98% respectively [17][18].
+This could be due to the amount of information they are exposed to Comparing the results from the knowledge of STIs (87.4%) (Table 2) and HIV/AIDS (90.7%), it is obvious that more of the respondents have knowledge about HIV/AIDS than they do about the other STIs.
 This is probably due the greater publication given to HIV/AIDS by the different information media.
-Notwithstanding, the knowledge of the respondents for both HIV/AIDS and STIs was quite high.
-This result tallies with those from a similar study in Wuhan, China, and in Abeokuta, Nigeria, which reported knowledge level of 99% and 98% respectively[17,18].
+Notwithstanding, the knowledge of the respondents for both HIV/AIDS and STIs was relatively high, but there is the need to increase the student' awareness about other STIs.
+The association between HIV and other STIs also needs to be highlighted in educational programmes on HIV/AIDS.